 - You cannot make changes to your itinerary once you receive your travel permits.
 So, make sure you are happy with your travel plan before you pay for the tour package.

-- You must bring the hard copies of original permits with you to show to the officials when you enter Tibet.
-Note: Make copies of your travel permits and keep them for backups just in case.
+- You must bring the hard copies of the original permits with you to show to the officials when you enter Tibet.
+Note: Make copies of your travel permits and keep them for backup just in case.

 Deciding Your Travel Itinerary

 When you research Tibet attractions and their weather conditions, it might raise many questions in your mind.
 When is the best time to travel to Tibet, or which are the best places to visit?
 Here are some tips that you might help with.